-This leads me to the second point, which is that the decision on whether or not to pull someone over is wholly discretionary.
-The police routinely sit outside my office where a really wide stroad takes a twisty corner -- perfect speed trap position -- and could pull people over all day, every day.
-There is one specific scene from one of my favorite all time YouTube videos (Speed Kills Your Pocketbook) where the police officer is running radar and EVERYONE is speeding.
-If traffic enforcement is about enforcing the law -- PERIOD -- then police would just pull people over continuously.
-Non stop.
-24/7.
+This leads me to the second point, which is that the decision to pull someone over or to not pull them over is wholly discretionary.
+The police routinely sit outside my office where a wide stroad takes a twisty corner (i.e. a perfect speed trap position) because they can pull people over all day, every day.
+There is one specific scene from one of my favorite all time YouTube videos (Speed Kills Your Pocketbook) where the police officer is running radar and everyone is speeding.
+If traffic enforcement is about enforcing the law, period, then police would just pull people over continuously.
+Nonstop.
+24/7

 "Traffic stops and domestic violence are the highest-risk calls — you have no idea what you're walking into," said John Gnagey, executive director of the National Tactical Officers Association.
 "If I had to rank them, I'd rank traffic stops first and domestic violence second."

 During the past decade, traffic stops have been a leading cause of death for police officers, according to the National Law Enforcement Officers Memorial Fund in Washington.
 From 2000 through 2009, 118 officers were killed conducting traffic stops, compared with 82 handling domestic-violence complaints and 74 during disturbance calls, said Memorial Fund spokesman Steve Groeninger.